Preparing for Copilot for Microsoft 365

 Of the three choices, the third is the best, because it narrows the visibility to the content.
 The first, however, is the default, and very few people select otherwise and end up oversharing.
 The good news is, admins can change the default to “Specific People,” to reduce oversharing via Copilot.
 Learn more about doing so at Manage sharing settings for SharePoint and OneDrive in Microsoft 365.

 There are several settings in the SharePoint Admin Center below to consider changing from the defaults (as shown below), which can change the user’s defaults.

-To ensure that you don’t have false starts, rework, or poor first impressions, strongly consider these tactics before or as you’re rolling out Copilot.
+To ensure that you don’t have false starts, rework, or poor first impressions, strongly consider these tactics before or as you’re rolling out Copilot for M365.

 Generative AI relies heavily on data, so ensuring its quality, accuracy, and cleanliness is crucial.
 Establish data collection and storage processes, use underlying tools to better manage content, and encourage data stewards in each department that are creating and revising important data.

 These practices are important for many reasons.
 A simple example is when Copilot finds two similar documents, one with current and correct information, one with outdated or incorrect information.
 We don’t expect the system to inherently know which one to pull from.
 Having a single source of truth for the data is not trivial.

 To better manage the source of truth in Microsoft 365, Viva Topics should be explored.
 Among other things, Topics continuously learns and improves over time through user feedback and iterative processes.
 As users interact with the documents in the tenant, they can provide feedback on the relevance and accuracy of the suggested topics and content.
 This feedback loop helps refine the AI models and algorithms, ensuring that the most relevant and valuable information surfaces to users.